-Our line of hardware-based encryption products presently includes the USS-900, the DCS-1200, the DCS-1400, the STS-1500 and the ULP-1.
+Our line of hardware-based encryption products presently includes the USS-900, the USS-900NB, the USS-900T, the USS-900TL, the USS-900WF, the USS-900WFL, the DCS-1200, the DCS-1400, the DCS-1400D, the STS-1500 and the ULP-1.
 These encryption products are multi-functional, hardware based digital encryption systems that provide high-grade voice, fax and data encryption using either the Citadel(TM) CCX encryption cryptographic chip (which is manufactured by the Harris Corporation) or the Triple DES or AES algorithm (algorithms available in the public domain which are used by many U.S. government agencies).
 In addition, we have developed the USS-900 Security Software, a software security product for the encryption of data files and e-mail attachments in both desktop and laptop computers utilizing Microsoft Windows operating systems, using either the Triple DES or the AES algorithm.
 We have also developed the DCS-1800 Security Software to encrypt voice and data in cellular and satellite phones, scanners, and printers.
-Furthermore, we have developed modifications of our standard equipment for specific applications $\$ and are producing the USS-900T to provide $\$ automatic fax security and the USS-900TD to provide voice and fax security over the Thuraya satellite network, built by Boeing Satellite Systems, Inc. ("Boeing).
+Furthermore, we have developed modifications of our standard equipment for specific applications and are producing the USS-900T and the USS-900TL to provide automatic fax security over the Thuraya satellite network, built by Boeing Satellite Systems, Inc. ("Boeing").
 We have also developed and are producing the DCS-1400D which is combined with the Thuraya handset to provide voice security over the Thuraya satellite network.
 We are continuing our research and development activities for additional encryption products.
-We sell our encryption products through a distributor/dealer network and to end-users.
+We sell our encryption products directly to end-users and through dealers and distributors.

 In April 2004, we entered into an agreement with Boeing, allowing Boeing to provide our encryption products for use over the Thuraya satellite communications network.
-Boeing will use the USS-900 for fax and/or voice encryption, and the DCS-1200 and DCS-1400 for voice encryption.
-Boeing will sell these units for use with its Thuraya handsets throughout the Thuraya satellite network.
+Boeing is purchasing the USS-900T and USS-900TL for fax encryption and the DCS-1400 and DCS-1400D for voice encryption and is selling these units for use with its Thuraya handsets throughout the Thuraya satellite network.
 Our encryption technology has been integrated directly into this phone system.
 Our products enable the Thuraya satellite network to provide encrypted communications between satellite phones, from satellite phones to desk-based phones or between desk-based phones.
-We are supplying Boeing our USS-900, USS-900T, USS-900TD, DCS-1200, DCS-1400, DCS-1400D products in connection with our agreement.

 We have provided our hardware and software encryption solutions to several other large organizations which are evaluating our solutions in connection with their security requirements.
-Our USS-900 has recently been selected by a major U.S. company to secure its worldwide fax communications.
+Our USS-900 has been selected by a major U.S. company to secure its worldwide fax communications.
+We have also entered into an agreement with another major U.S. company to supply prototypes of our encryption products configured to interface with its satellite global positioning system ("GPS") and data communication network

 We are also continuing our research and development activities with respect to flat panel display technologies, including our thin flat high brightness video displays.
-We have developed, in conjunction with Volga Svet Ltd. ("Volga"), several engineering models of high-brightness, monochrome video displays, including a 3.7-inch (diagonal) display having 160 \times 80 pixels, a 5-inch (diagonal) display having 320 x 240 pixels, and a 3.5-inch (diagonal) display having 320 \times 160 pixels, and we believe that smaller and larger displays can be made with our technology.
-We have been demonstrating our displays to a number of companies involving applications where we believe our displays have performance advantages over LCDs.
+We have been demonstrating our displays to a number of companies involving applications where we believe our displays have performance advantages over liquid crystal displays ("LCDs").
 These applications include use in outdoor products which operate over wide air temperature ranges, require wide viewing angles, and must operate under high and low light ambient conditions.
 We have received an initial order for a seed quantity of our display modules to replace LCDs in an existing product which displays operating instructions and operates in an outdoor environment.
-Based on this requirement and the interest of several potential purchasers, together with Volga, we have started to produce monochrome versions of our high brightness displays using Volga's current production facilities.
-The initial display modules we are producing are fulfilling the seed order and, based on this, we have made modifications to the display modules to meet customer requirements.
+Based on this development, we have, together with Volga Svet Ltd. ("Volga"), started to produce our 5-inch (diagonal) high-brightness displays using Volga's current production facility.
+The initial display modules we are producing are fulfilling the seed order and, based on this, we are making modifications to the display modules to meet customer requirements.